Labour and Delivery

 - Squatting may help you push more effectively.

-- Lying on your back in a semi-reclining position with your legs supported by stirrups.
+- Lying on your back in a semi-reclining position with your legs supported by foot supports.
 While pushing, your doctor or midwife may have you grab behind your knees and pull up.

 - Lying on your side is helpful if you are tired of lying on your back.